philipcwhite/Monitoring/README.md

 ## Updates

-12/27/2018 - Minor code changes to the Webserver and website.
+12/27/2018 - Minor code changes to the Webserver, collector, event engine, and website.
+I'm going to start building a few basic reports and then I plan on packaging an initial beta release.

 12/26/2018 - I changed some of the code to use regex instead of string replace.
 It's probably a bit of overkill on some of the queries but it removes some of the double string replaces as well.
 I also combined another of the SQL queries reducing some additional overhead.